department-of-veterans-affairs/vets-website/_disability/5-exposure-radiogenic-risk-activities.md

 <div class="small-12 columns" markdown="1">
 ### Radiogenic Diseases Postservice

 Radiogenic diseases can be caused by exposure to radiation.
-If you participated in an activity while on active duty that has a radiation risk, you may have developed one of these [associated diseases](38 CFR 3.309(d)(2)).
+If you participated in an activity while on active duty that has a radiation risk, you may have developed one of these [associated diseases](associated-diseases).
 </div>
 <div class="small-12 columns" markdown="1">
 <div class="call-out" markdown="1">